FAQ

 Sharing datasets across departments within an organization can have tremendous value.
 For example, marketing data is often used to understand sales data, but this data is only useful if it is reliable.

-Organizations can establish trusted and reliable datasets, which is akin to having a verification stamp telling the analysts that the data is trusted and authoritative.
+Organizations can establish trusted and reliable datasets, akin to having a verification stamp telling the analysts that the data is trusted and authoritative.
 Once a dataset is certified, it becomes available for analysts across an organization to find, access, and work with to create their reports and dashboards.

 Our teams are organized into pods, combining project delivery, data architecture, and data engineering experience on every customer project.
-This allows our experienced team to combine our diverse skill sets and collaborate closely with our customers’ business analyst, data architecture, and data science teams.
+This allows our experienced team to combine our diverse skill sets and collaborate closely with our customers' business analysts, data architecture, and data science teams.

 DataOps is a way to manage your entire data infrastructure through code.
-This data automation includes schemas, data, testing, and all the orchestration around them in an easily manageable, fully auditable package including governance.
+This data automation includes schemas, data, testing, and all the orchestration around them in an easily manageable, fully auditable package, including governance.
 Andy Palmer—the person that popularized the term, said this:

-“DataOps is a data management method that emphasizes communication, collaboration, integration, automation, and measurement of cooperation between data engineers, data scientists and other data professionals.”
+“DataOps is a data management method that emphasizes communication, collaboration, integration, automation, and measurement of cooperation between data engineers, data scientists, and other data professionals.”

-To learn more, please see our blog post The Data Ops Revolution
+To learn more, please see our blog post The Data Ops Revolution.

 Data architecture refers to the structure of your data – data quality, data collection, data storage, data integration, how data is processed, and how data is utilized in an information system.
 Composed of models, rules, and policies, data architecture provides a set of standards for the design and development of data flows in a system.
 Data integration, for example, relies on a set of data architecture standards that dictate the interaction between two or more data systems.